Individual Commuter Tickets (ICTs) are being retired with the new system. Existing ICTs will be valid for parking through Friday, December 31, 2021.

-Faculty and staff who previously used ICTs have several product options, listed below.
-All parking is based on availability at time of purchase and waiting lists will continue to exist for certain locations and products.
-All rates are as of FY20.
+There are a variety of flexible parking options to choose from to replace ICTs.
+All parking is based on availability at the time of purchase, and waiting lists will continue to exist for certain locations and products.
+All rates are as of FY21.

 - Switch to one of the Pay-per-use (PPUP) lots located around campus.
 PPUP gives you access to one specific lot.
 You pay only when you park and are billed every pay period for the days you use.
 PPUP access must initially be set up through the Transportation Services office and you must be payroll-deduction eligible.